rmoazed/Brain-Hemorrhage-Segmentation-App/README.md

 - View CT scans
 - Compare true and predicted masks as well as probability maps
-- Switch between U-Net and ResU-Net models
+- Switch between U-Net, ResU-Net, and ResU-Net with ROI cropping models
 - Adjust probability thresholds to observe their impact on mask quality